moritzwassmer/DIA_entity_resolution/README.md

 For example: “moritz wassmer, frederick klaus meier” -> [f, m, w]

 #### 2) Matching
-Match rows of both datasets and calculate a similarity to determine if they refer to the same entity
+Match rows of both datasets and calculate a similarity to determine if they refer to the same entity.
+Similarity measures used are the following:
 -	Exact Match
 This similarity is simply checking if all attributes are the same in both rows.
 -	Simple Similarity